 Next stop was the phone shop.
 I’ve been paying a ridiculous amount for my old phone that is out of contract, so I picked up a nice sparkly new phone 😀 I then treated myself to cauliflower cheese in Pret a Manger (* it’s a treat as I still don’t have an oven!) before rushing home.

 Unfortunately, by the time I got back and hung up the laundry, it was time for me to get changed, so the blogging had to be postponed 🙁 (I don’t think that Bloggers’ Lounge advises you to prioritise laundry over blogging, but I’m sure they appreciate people with clean clothes!
-On a serious note, if you are a blogger and want some really helpful advise, please visit the site as it has so many fantastic tips!)
+On a serious note, if you are a blogger and want some really helpful advice, please visit the site as it has so many fantastic tips!)

 Stu arrived home and we both got changed.
 I spent a while putting on my make up (a hateful task – I can’t believe so many people do it every day!) and then we set off.